-The Football Federation of Macedonia (FFM) has reinforced its zero-tolerance policy towards violence and any kind of discrimination in the game by launching a new campaign called '100% Football'.
+The Football Association of the Former Yugoslav Republic of Macedonia (FFM) has reinforced its zero-tolerance policy towards violence and any kind of discrimination in the game by launching a new campaign called '100% Football'.

 The campaign is designed to have an impact in educating fans against these negative phenomena and promotes diversity and respect, mirroring values that UEFA holds dear.
 "Through this campaign we're sending a clear message: zero tolerance against any form of violence and discrimination at football stadiums in our country," said FFM president Ilcho Gjorgjioski during the launch of the campaign in Skopje.
 "Football should unite people, promote different cultures and call for mutual respect."